blacklanternsecurity/ratelimit/README.md

 ### `IsAllowed(ip, destination, identifier string, maxReqs ...int) int`

 Checks if a request should be allowed and returns the retry-after time in seconds.
+This method counts the request against the user's quota.

 **Parameters:**
 - `ip`: Source IP address (optional, automatically normalized)